ndakena/pdsnd_github/README.md

 23/03/2020

 ### Project Title
-Post your work on GitHub
+Posting my bikeshare project on GitHub

 ### Description
 This project is aimed at using git commands to post the Bike share project to GitHub.